MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 Sales Copilot applies your organization's existing CRM access controls and user permissions.
 More information: [Privileges required to use Sales Copilot](install-viva-sales.md#privileges-required-to-use-sales-copilot).

-## I don't see the Copy to email button and instead only the Copy text button in the suggested content feature.
+## I don't see the Add to email button and instead only the Copy text button in the suggested content feature.

 The Sales Copilot for Outlook add-in must be updated to the latest version (10.0.0.11 or newer) to use the copy to email functionality of the suggested reply feature.
 Ask you administrator to update the Sales Copilot for Outlook add-in.
 More information: [Update the Sales Copilot add-in](install-viva-sales-as-an-integrated-app.md#update-the-sales-copilot-add-in).